ninap41/Angular-Chrome-Extension-Datamuse/README.md

 `ng serve -o`

+## Saving Words

+Rather than having a server, the saving word feature is simple enough to just use `localStorage`. ***As of May 5th, 2019. localStorage holds favorites, but not history. ***

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ![](words3.png)

-## Saving Words

-Rather than hosting on a server and deploying....
-The saving word feature was simple enough to just use `localStorage`. ***As of May 5th, 2019. localStorage holds favorites, but not history. ***